Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 To narrow down the scope, follow these steps:

-1. Go back to user attribute mappings.
+1. Go back to user attribute mappings

-2. Open "Source Object Scope."
+2. Open Source Object Scope

-3. Test/troubleshoot provisioning
+3. Test or troubleshoot provisioning

 4. Enabling provisioning